iamademar/bank-marketing-campaign-with-ai/README.md

 **✅ Precision** → How many of the predicted "yes" were actually correct?
 **✅ Recall** → How many actual "yes" were correctly identified?
 **✅ F1 Score** → A balance between Precision and Recall.

-## 🎯 Business Impact: Why is this Useful?

-This model allows the bank to:
-1. **Reduce Marketing Costs** → The bank can avoid calling uninterested customers.
-2. **Improve Efficiency** → Focus on high-potential leads, increasing campaign success rates.
-3. **Enhance Customer Experience** → Avoid spamming uninterested customers.
-4. **Increase Revenue** → More term deposit subscriptions lead to better bank profitability.

-### Example Use Case
-- A new customer, **John (35, married, blue-collar, no loans, contacted via cellular, past campaign was a success)** enters the system.
-- The model predicts **John has a 78% chance** of subscribing.
-- The bank **prioritizes calling John**, increasing the likelihood of conversion.

 ## 🚀 Next Steps
 - **Fine-tune the Model**: Try Random Forest or XGBoost for comparison.